 A face-lift is surgery to firm and tighten the skin of the face and neck to make you look younger.
 It may remove many wrinkles, but it does not change the texture of your skin.

-You may have stitches or staples in your cut (incision).
-Your doctor will take these out in the first week.
+If your doctor closed your incisions with removable stitches or staples, they will be taken out in 5 to 10 days.
 A bandage will cover the incision.
 You may have gauze wrapped around your head and neck.
 You also may have an elastic bandage around your chin and the top of your head.
 The bandage probably will be removed on the day after surgery.